Johns Hopkins Medicine Virtual Nursing

 Virtual nurses are part of the care team while a person is a patient in the hospital.
 They work alongside bedside nurses to provide the best care possible.
 Our virtual nurses are experienced Johns Hopkins employees who have worked on their units as bedside nurses.

 Your privacy is a top priority at Johns Hopkins Medicine.
 The camera does not record audio or video, so nothing is saved.
 The camera will be turned away from you when it is not in use.
 If your virtual nurse would like to access the camera and TV in your room, you will hear a doorbell chime and the nurse will request permission to connect.
-If you agree, the camera will turn toward you and a green light will turn on.
+The virtual nurse will wait for your response before turning on the camera.

 Read our frequently asked questions below or download our patient handout to learn more about Johns Hopkins Medicine Virtual Nursing.